nmashton/kaufman/README.md

 ## Usage

+1. Download the repository and run `lein deps` in its root directory to download dependencies.

-Load the kaufman.core namespace in a REPL.
+2. Load the kaufman.core namespace in a REPL.
 Wait for the values of `processed` and `relational` to finish computing, which takes a while.

-Then do whatever you want with those values.
+3. Do whatever you want with those values.

 ## License